-South Korean casino investor Lotte Tour Development Co Ltd says it is considering to transfer its soon-to-be acquired gaming licence in Jeju Island to its new, under-construction foreigner-only casino project at the holiday hotspot, once it opens in late 2019.
+South Korean casino investor Lotte Tour Development Co Ltd says it is considering an application to transfer its soon-to-be acquired gaming licence in Jeju Island to its new, under-construction foreigner-only casino project at the holiday hotspot, once it opens in late 2019.

 Lotte Tour had announced on Friday an agreement to acquire the entire capital of Paradise Jeju Lotte Casino (pictured) for KRW15 billion (US$13.5 million).
 The casino venue is currently operated by Paradise Co Ltd and is located in Hotel Lotte Jeju.